danielstegink/HollowKnight.ExaltationExpanded/ExaltationExpanded/SPOILERS.md

 ![Dream Wielder](https://github.com/danielstegink/HollowKnight.ExaltationExpanded/blob/main/ExaltationExpanded/Resources/30.png?raw=true)

-Increase the amount of Soul gained on use.
+Increases the amount of SOUL gained from Dream Nail by 300%.
+Additionally stores excess SOUL, with the player being able to heal when using Dream Nail in exchange for 8 times the normal SOUL cost.

 Glorified by defeating radiant Xero.